peterkwkwan/Programming_Theory/python-M1/3_numpy.md

 #### Why use it?

+- Almost all libraries in the Python ecosystem use NumPy as the building block
+- Incredibly fast
 - Many built-in functions and capabilities array/number manipulation
-- Import aspects of Numpy
+- Important aspects of Numpy
   - arrays
   - vectors
   - matrices